lTheMightyMl/Jozve/Jozve.md

 Note that the second relation will only hold for small size of $||\alpha\nabla_x f(x)||_2^2$.
 Also every $v$ which its inner product with the gradient is less than zero cannot be a good choice because ,as we have seen above, the value of $v$ itself can be effective too.
 For example see the picture below:
 ![gradient descent learning rate](https://builtin.com/sites/default/files/styles/ckeditor_optimize/public/inline-images/gradient-descent-learning-rate.png)
-If the learning rate is too large convergence can be failed.
-On the other hand choosing a
+If the learning rate (the constant which multiplies to the gradient) is too large convergence might be failed.
+On the other hand choosing a very small learning rate
 $\blacksquare$
 ![What is Stochastic Gradient Descent- A Super Easy Complete Guide!](https://www.mltut.com/wp-content/uploads/2020/04/Untitled-document-3.png)
 So by far we have seen that the gradient descent will converge toward the local minimum (see the figure above to see the importance of starting point in non-convex functions).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk1OTM0MTcyLC0xNjAyMjgxNzgsLTEzMD
+eyJoaXN0b3J5IjpbMjQ5NDczMjA2LC0xNjAyMjgxNzgsLTEzMD
 MyNDMwMDgsLTE0Nzg3Nzg1NjcsMTQ1ODQxMDUxNyw4NDY4MjYx
 NTEsLTk3NzUyMDM4OSwxODMyNjc5NTQ0LC0yMjUyNzk3NTIsMT
 U1MzgzNDAxNCwxNTcwNDMxNDU5LDI4NjA0NjQ0MSwtMTQ0ODg0